-Act Early State Systems grants in the amount of $20,000 are awarded on a competitive basis to state teams formulated to strengthen their state and community systems for the early identification and improve coordination of early intervention services for children with signs of Autism Spectrum Disorder and other Developmental Disabilities (ASD/DD).
-The State Systems grants are for a two-year period and are designed to aid state teams in building upon state programming currently in place or as a complement other state/local activities, rather than implement a new program.
+Act Early State Systems grants were awarded on a competitive basis to state teams formulated to strengthen their state and community systems for the early identification and improve coordination of early intervention services for children with signs of Autism Spectrum Disorder and other Developmental Disabilities (ASD/DD) from 2011-2019.
+The State Systems grants were designed to aid state teams in building upon state programming currently in place or as a complement other state/local activities, rather than implement a new program.

 Act Early teams are engaged in public awareness, education and training, collaboration, and advocacy at the state and local level.
 Suggested linkages include: Early Intervention/Part C, and Section 619/Part B, Dept. of Education, ECCS if available, Maternal and Child Health/Title V, Head Start/Early Head Start, Child Care Resource and Referral Program, Home Visitation Programs, UCEDD, WIC, state programs, health/medical care providers, parent organizations, advocacy organizations, families and foundations where appropriate.

 Click here for resources developed through Act Early State Systems Grants.

 Act Early State Teams:

 To learn more about the final cohort of grantees, click here.